WeegeeNumbuh1/FlightGazer/README.md

 ## ✏️ Changelog & Planned Features
 Read: [`Changelog.txt`](./Changelog.txt).

+Faraway ideas:
+- [ ] Docker image?

 ## 📖 Additional Related/Similar Projects

 - [Another `dump1090` x `rgbmatrix` project](https://github.com/Weslex/rpi-led-flight-tracker), but renders out a minimap instead and uses larger RGB matrix panels
   - Fun fact: I used the same font from the above project for FlightGazer
 - This [All About Circuits Article](https://www.allaboutcircuits.com/projects/track-overhead-flights-raspberry-pi-zero-w-software-defined-radio/) from 2017
   - Uses all the same core components that this project relies on at a surface-level: FlightAware's API (the older `Firehose` one), `dump1090`, `rgbmatrix`
+- [Planefence](https://github.com/sdr-enthusiasts/docker-planefence), a logger for all the planes that flyby your location
+  - Inspired the functionality of the stats file FlightGazer writes out

 ## ✅ Acknowledgements
 Huge shout out to [RGBMatrixEmulator](https://github.com/ty-porter/RGBMatrixEmulator).
 This tool was invaluable for getting the layout dialed in and figuring out the logic needed to update the display correctly, all while avoiding having to program directly on the Raspberry Pi itself (VSCode Remote on a Zero 2W is literally impossible, I've tried).